Very few of us read, watch, and listen broadly

 Coupled with lateral and divergent thinking, flexible thinking helps us generate innovative ideas.
 But a note of caution: as Daniel Pink discusses in his excellent book Drive, there is evidence that incentivising or rewarding people (or ourselves) for producing novel and innovative ideas, especially using flexible thinking, is likely to decrease the number and variety of ideas we have.
 It also slows down the generation of the ideas we do come up with.

-In my next article, I’ll cover the third strategy for how to have great ideas.
-If you want to be notified when I publish that article and other excellent content, sign up to my weekly newsletter below.
+If you want to be notified when I publish new articles, sign up to my weekly newsletter below.

 - 4 types of learning styles – Rasmussen University